dmarx/dmarx.github.io/_posts/2017-01-09-binomial-edge-significance--binomial-graph-anomaly-detection.md

 |October 2016|/r/westworld|The HBO series WestWorld debuts to significant acclaim|
 |November 2016|/r/the_meltdown|Donald Trump defies predictions and wins the US Presidential election|

-There are a few cases where it looks like unfiltered procedure had hits worthy of note not caught by the filtered procedure
+There are a few cases where it looks like the unfiltered procedure had hits worthy of note not caught by the filtered procedure

 |Period|Anomaly Nexus|Event likely associated with the observed anomaly|
 |--------|---------|--------|